V-Pranathi/Advanced_Physical_Design/README.md

 ### <a name="6-2-power-distribution-network-and-routing"></a> 6.2 Power Distribution Network and routing ###

-Unlike the general ASIC flow, Power Distribution Network generation is not a part of floorplan run in OpenLANE.
-PDN must be generated after CTS and post-CTS STA analyses:
+In ASIC design flows, the Power Distribution Network (PDN) plays a critical role in ensuring that the integrated circuit receives a stable and reliable power supply.
+In some design flows, especially when using automated tools like OpenLANE, the PDN generation is not part of the initial floorplan stage.
+Instead, it typically occurs after Clock Tree Synthesis (CTS) and post-CTS Static Timing Analysis (STA) have been completed.

 we can check whether PDN has been created or no by check the current def environment variable:  echo $::env(CURRENT_DEF)